 Water entering the basement is usually most evident at the joint along the bottom of the basement wall or along expansion joints.
 Water beneath the floor can also push concrete upwards as the soil below swells, cracking the floor and then flowing into the room.
 Interior floor cracks and open joints allow both water and radon gas to enter the home.

 A sump pump is almost always installed to collect the water and pump it outside.
-A battery backup pump is a good idea if you ever have power outages so your basement won’t flood.
-This method of water remediation is our second choice most of the time, but works well to keep the interior floor dry, and is a good lower cost option, especially when selling a home.
-Often a white plastic panel is installed over the wall to direct surface water into the floor, hide any wall damage or discoloration and dress up the walls with a maintainace free bright surface.
+If you ever have power outages it is a good idea to have a battery backup pump to ensure your basement won’t flood.
+This method of water remediation works well to keep the interior floor dry and is a good lower-cost option.
+Often a white plastic panel is installed over the wall to direct surface water into the floor, hide any wall damage or discoloration and dress up the walls with a maintenance-free bright surface.